diaspora/api-documentation/index.md

 If, for some reason, setting the `accept` header is not possible, adding `.json` to the call url will also work.

 Unless otherwise noted, bodies submitted via `POST` requests should be JSON encoded.
+Parameters to `GET` routes are simple request URL variables.

 ## API support

-This document specifies API Version 0, which is supported by diaspora\* release X and newer.
+This document specifies API Version 1, which is supported by diaspora\* release X and newer.
 Version discovery should be done using [nodeinfo][nodeinfo] prior to making any requests to ensure the endpoints are available.
 If a compatible diaspora\* version was detected once, it is safe to assume a pod will stay compatible.

 [communication]: https://wiki.diasporafoundation.org/How_we_communicate
 [nodeinfo]: http://nodeinfo.diaspora.software/